 - Measurability of satisfaction with a specific product/service

-- Query of the score alone is only suitable if certain assumptions already exist and should be confirmed
+- The query of the score alone is only suitable if certain assumptions already exist and should be confirmed

 - Causes for submitted rating not apparent and therefore